-Your public health nurse (health visitor) will review your child’s development at key points.
+Your health visitor will review your child’s development at key points.
 These are when your baby is 6-8 weeks old, 3-4 months old, 10-12 months old and when your child is 2 years 3 months old.

 For the 10-12 month and 2 years 3 month developmental review, all parents will be sent out a set of questionnaires about their child’s development.
 This is know as the Ages and Stages questionnaire, or ASQ.
 The ASQ is a reliable and easy to use, researched based screening tool.
 It provides a quick overview of how your child is doing in important areas such as communication, physical ability, social skills and problem-solving skills.
 The ASQ can help to identify your child’s strengths as well as any areas your child may need support.